Department of Agriculture

 The Abandoned Pesticide Advisory Board selects ten counties per year with a goal of holding at least one collection event in every county in Arkansas.
 The Advisory Board uses priority watersheds as a guiding principle when selecting counties for pesticide collections.

 The board is composed of up to six members, one member from each of the following: Arkansas Farm Bureau Federation, Inc., the Arkansas Natural Resources Commission, the University of Arkansas Cooperative Extension Service, the Arkansas Department of Environmental Quality, the Natural Resources Conservation Service, and the State Plant Board, who shall serve as the board's chair.
 Members of the board shall serve without compensation.

-For information on the 2020 Pesticide Collection Schedule click here.
+For information about the current Board Members, the program or the 2021 Pesticide Collection Schedule click here.

 The mission of the Forestry Division is to protect Arkansas’s forests, and those who enjoy them, from wildland fire and natural hazards while promoting rural and urban forest health, stewardship, development and conservation for all generations of Arkansans.

 Nine members are appointed by the Governor with the advice and consent of the Senate.
 Three members must be tree farmers owning 250 acres or less of timber acreage.
 Each congressional district must be represented.

 Click here to view the Arkansas Forestry Board of Commissioners

 The mission of the Livestock and Poultry Commission is to control, suppress, and eradicate livestock and poultry diseases and pests; supervise livestock and poultry sanitary work in the state.

 Click here to view the Arkansas Livestock and Poultry Board of Commissioners.